wp-staging/wp-staging/readme.txt

 [https://wp-staging.com/wp-staging-changelog](https://wp-staging.com/wp-staging-changelog)

 == Upgrade Notice ==
-This is a maintenance update.
-We recommend to update to this version.
+This is a security and feature update.
+It's highly recommended to update!